kalininalab/spherecon/README.md

 # SphereCon
-This tool calculates a measure for relative solvent accessible area for single residues or whole amino acid chains.
+This tool calculates an approximate values for relative solvent accessible area for single residues or whole amino acid chains in a PDB file.
+The method is based on calculating or estimating the number of atoms around a given amino acid residue that are located within a sphere with a cut-out cone.
 ## Dependencies
 * python 3
 * numpy